apache/celix/documents/README.md

 # Apache Celix Introduction

 ## What is Apache Celix
-Apache Celix is an implementation of the [OSGi specification](https://www.osgi.org/developer/specifications) adapted to C and C++17.
+Apache Celix is an implementation of a dynamic service framework inspired by the [OSGi specification](https://www.osgi.org/developer/specifications) and adapted to C and C++ (C++17).
-It is a provides a framework to develop dynamic modular software applications using components and in-process services.
+It is a framework to develop dynamic modular software applications using component and in-process service-oriented programming.

 Apache Celix core is written in C and has a C++17 header-only API on top of the C API.

 Building applications with Apache Celix can be done by creating `bundles` which provide and use `services`; These `services` can be directly used or in a declarative way using `components`.
-To run a selection of bundles, a Celix `container` executable can be created.
-A Celix `containter` will
+To run a selection of bundles, an Apache Celix `container` executable can be created.
+An Apache Celix `containter` will
-start a Celix framework and install and start the provided bundles.
+start an Apache Celix framework and install and start the provided bundles.

 ## Bundles
-An Apache Celix Bundle is a zip file which contains a dynamically loadable collection of shared libraries, configuration files and optional an activation entry.
+An Apache Celix Bundle is a zip file which contains a collection of shared libraries, configuration files and optional an activation entry.
-Bundles can be dynamically installed and started in a Celix framework.
+Bundles can be dynamically installed and started in an Apache Celix framework.

 ## Services
-An Apache Celix Service is a pointer registered to the Celix framework under a set of properties (metadata).
+An Apache Celix Service is a pointer registered to the Apache Celix framework under a set of properties (metadata).
-Services can be dynamically registered into and looked up from the Celix framework.
+Services can be dynamically registered into and looked up from the Apache Celix framework.

 By convention a C service in Apache Celix is a pointer to struct of function pointers and a C++ service is a pointer (which can be provided as a `std::shared_ptr`) to an object implementing a (pure) abstract class.